sadabnepal/supertest-ts-mocha-api-test/README.md

 Docker Run:
 > Setup [docker](https://docs.docker.com/get-docker/) in your local machine to run test in dockerize environment
 ```
-docker build -t node-api-image . [ you can given any name of you choice ]
+docker build -t node-api-image . [ you can given any name of your choice ]
 docker run node-api-image:latest [ to run test inside docker ]
 ```